 Putting renewable grid expansion into perspective

-To put all of this in perspective: First, Germany has gone from 3% renewable power at the beginning of the 1990s to 32 percent in the first quarter of 2016 without any major changes to its grid.
-After all, wind power, biomass, and solar power are largely distributed sources of energy – at least the way Germany is doing it (see 2 - I "Energy by the people").
+To put all of this in perspective: First, Germany has gone from 3% renewable power at the beginning of the 1990s to 32 percent in 2016 without any major changes to its grid.
+After all, wind power, biomass, and solar power are largely distributed sources of energy – at least the way Germany is doing it.

 In fact, this describes coal power better than wind power.
 You can spread solar, wind power, and biomass fairly evenly across the landscape in a way that you cannot do with conventional power.
 In contrast, brown coal plants are never built where power is needed, but rather where the brown coal is dug out of the ground.
 Even power plants fired with hard coal, which is traded globally, were traditionally built close to the source of the coal, such as in Germany's Ruhrgebiet (Ruhr Area).
 Clearly, however, it is much easier and less expensive to transport large amounts of power across power lines than it is to haul loads of coal.
 And while one could argue that coal plants are often located close to industry (as is the case in the Ruhr Area), this description puts the cart in front of the horse.
 Go back some 200 years to the beginning of industrialization – most of the towns in the Ruhrgebiet were small villages.
 Coal plants were not built in the Ruhr because industry was there; rather, industry developed there because the area was full of coal reserves.